 • The column headers must match those in the sample file (see table below).

-• All required fields should be filled accurately to avoid errors.
+• All required fields must be completed accurately to avoid errors.

 CSV Column Descriptions and Examples